Protect Yourself – Updated April 2026

 10 Tips for Responsible Gambling

-These recommendations are based on guidance from the MGA, public health agencies and gambling addiction experts.
+These recommendations are based on guidance from AGCO, CAMH, and gambling addiction experts.
 Follow them to keep your gambling under control.

 1